 (b) If, in response to an Acquisition Proposal that was not solicited by Raindance and which did not otherwise result from a breach of Section 4.9(a) (an "Outside Proposal"), the Board of Directors of Raindance concludes in good faith (after consultation with outside counsel) that notwithstanding this Agreement and any concessions which may be offered by West in negotiations entered into pursuant to the following sentence, such Outside Proposal is a Superior Proposal the Board of Directors of Raindance may (subject to this and the following two sentences) terminate this Agreement (and concurrently with or after such termination, if it so chooses, cause Raindance to enter into a letter of intent, agreement in principle, memorandum of understanding, merger, acquisition, purchase or joint venture agreement or other agreement with respect to the Superior Proposal that prompted such termination), but only at a time that is prior to the time this Agreement is adopted by the Raindance Stockholder Approval and after the second business day following West's receipt of written notice advising West that the Board of Directors of Raindance is prepared to accept such Outside Proposal, specifying the material terms and conditions of such Outside Proposal and identifying the person making such Outside Proposal.
-If requested by West in response to a notice advising West that the Board of Directors of Raindance is prepared to accept such Outside Proposal, during the two business day period referred to in the preceding sentence, Raindance shall, and shall cause its directors, officers, investment bankers, financial advisors, and attorneys to, negotiate in good faith with West to make such adjusted terms (any proposal from West based on such adjusted terms being referred to as the "Adjusted West Proposal").
-No withdrawal or modification of the Directors' Recommendation or acceptance of an Outside Proposal shall change the approval of the Raindance Board of Directors for purposes of causing any Takeover Laws to be inapplicable
+If requested by West in response to a notice advising West that the Board of Directors of Raindance is prepared to accept such Outside Proposal, during the two business day period referred to in the preceding sentence, Raindance shall, and shall cause its directors, officers, investment bankers, financial advisors, and attorneys to, negotiate in good faith with West to make such adjustments in the terms and conditions of this Agreement as would enable the Board of Directors to proceed with the transactions contemplated herein on such adjusted terms (any proposal from West based on such adjusted terms being referred to as the "Adjusted West Proposal").
+No withdrawal or modification of the Directors' Recommendation or acceptance of an Outside Proposal shall change the approval of the Raindance Board of Directors for purposes of causing any Takeover Laws to be inapplicable to the transactions contemplated by this Agreement.